jderocher/Plugins/README.md

 	```

 	The code above will attach the plugin with your event creation form.
 The plugin, then looks for
-	a button container with an ID, in which to append the button element:
+	a button container with an ID, in which you must append the button element:

 		#vueventPublishBtnContainer